vudinhnamkhanh/vudinhnamkhanh/README.md

 ## 📝 About me
-Hi, i am XXXXXX you can call me Brian.
+Hi, i am Vu Dinh Nam Khanh you can call me Khanh Vu.
 I come from Vietnam.
 My hobbies are programming, playing CTF ( capture the flags ) and love learning to program.

 ---